Updated Summer 2025

 Level solo trim (unlike Rebel 2K and similar)

-Multimat floor’s benefits are just noticeable (good to sleep on, too)
+Multimat floor’s benefits are noticeable (OK to sleep on, too)

-Broad, thick front seatbase spreads the load: less floor sag when solo
+Broad, thick front seatbase jams in and spreads the load: less floor sag when solo

 Thicker 420-D floor extension ‘bumpers’ over bow and stern